cerner/terra-core/packages/terra-status-view/docs/README.md

 # Terra Status View

-Renders an icon, title, message, and buttons.
+Presents an icon, title, message, and/or buttons based on a status type scenario.
+Scenarios include `no-data`, `no-matching-results`, `not-authorized`, `error`, or a custom scenario.

 ## Getting Started